 - Manjaro has the best package management for Snaps, Flatpaks, and AUR called Pamac.

-- Uses a little bit older Arch linux packages in order to try and find more stability.
+- It uses a little bit older Arch Linux packages to try and find more stability.

 - The dev team doesn’t always listen to the community.

-- Uses its own repositories, and if you are using some more from AUR, after every update there is a risk of breaking your system due to unmatched dependencies.
+- It uses its repositories, and if you are using some more from AUR after every update, there is a risk of breaking your system due to unmatched dependencies.